milind1213/MG-BDD/README.md

 3. View Failure Screenshots in the Report: After running tests, navigate to the reports/cucumber-report/ cucumberReport.html file.The failed test scenarios will have a screenshot icon or a clickable link that opens the corresponding image for debugging.
    Path: reports/cucumber-report/cucumberReport.html

+GitHubAction Workflows :

+This GitHub Actions workflow automates the execution of Cucumber tests for API scenarios.
+It is triggered on pushes to the main branch, sets up the Node.js environment, installs dependencies, and runs the tests using npx cucumber-js.
+The --tags @api or @web flag ensures that only API/WEB-related test scenarios are executed.
+To run web or api tests, update the flag according to your requrmet
+Optionally, tests can be run in parallel using the --parallel <number> flag, e.g., --parallel 4 for faster execution.